biosimulators/Biosimulators_COBRApy/docs-src/installation.rst

 Installation instructions
 =========================

-BioSimulators-Gillespy2 is available as command-line program and as a command-line program encapsulated into a Docker image.
+BioSimulators-COBRApy is available as command-line program and as a command-line program encapsulated into a Docker image.

 Command-line program
 --------------------

-After installing `Python <https://www.python.org/downloads/>`_ (>= 3.7) and `pip <https://pip.pypa.io/>`_, run the following command to install BioSimulators-GillesPy2:
+After installing `Python <https://www.python.org/downloads/>`_ (>= 3.7) and `pip <https://pip.pypa.io/>`_, run the following command to install BioSimulators-COBRApy:

 .. code-block:: text

-    pip install biosimulators-gillespy2
+    pip install biosimulators-cobrapy

 Docker image with a command-line entrypoint
 -------------------------------------------

-After installing `Docker <https://docs.docker.com/get-docker/>`_, run the following command to install the Docker image for BioSimulators-GillesPy2:
+After installing `Docker <https://docs.docker.com/get-docker/>`_, run the following command to install the Docker image for BioSimulators-COBRApy:

 .. code-block:: text

-    docker pull ghcr.io/biosimulators/gillespy2
+    docker pull ghcr.io/biosimulators/cobrapy